 The Marie Selby Botanical Gardens is an affordable activity in Sarasota that the whole family will love.
 It costs $20 per person to enter the picturesque gardens.

-The Myakka River State Park is another good place to visit in Sarasota if you love the great outdoors and would like the chance to see wildlife, including alligators and deer.
+The Myakka River State Park is another good place to visit in Sarasota if you love the great outdoors and want to see wildlife, including alligators and deer.

 The State Park is also home to the popular and well-rated Myakka Canopy Walkway, with terrific views of the Sarasota area.

-It is possible to camp at Myakka River State Park at the cost of $26 a night, or you can get a day entry pass for $6 a vehicle.
+It is possible to camp at Myakka River State Park for $26 a night, or you can get a day entry pass for $6 a vehicle.

-The last reasonably affordable activity we would recommend is the Mote Marine Laboratory and Aquarium.
+The last reasonably affordable activity we recommend is the Mote Marine Laboratory and Aquarium.

-At $46 entry per adult, this is a popular option for family fun in Sarasota County as it provides visitors the opportunity to see Florida manatees.
+At $46 entry per adult, this is a popular option for family fun in Sarasota County as it allows visitors to see Florida manatees.